reigenatk/RayTracing/README.md

 ![image](https://user-images.githubusercontent.com/69275171/156908519-4398e2d4-d397-4567-8e5f-51d15f8d9b54.png)

 If you don't want that, just turn the number of threads down.

+# Some things to note:

+1. This project uses C++17, so make sure you change that in (Right Click) Properties->General->C++ Language Standard, and set that to C++17.

+2. This project uses d3d11.lib, aka DirectX11.
+I added a pragma comment so it would work, but in case it doesn't, this means you need to add that library.
+Go to Linker->Input->Additional Dependencies then just type "d3d11.lib" next to all the other libraries already present.

+3. As with most visual studio projects, Release mode runs substantially faster than Debug mode.
+So try to run it in Release.

 # Things I added to the base program: